-The dataframe is more or less like a spreadsheet, but can be manipulated using a few simple lines of Python code.
-The result can than be saved to a csv file like this:
+The data frame is more or less like a spreadsheet but can be manipulated using a few simple lines of Python code.
+The result can then be saved to a CSV file like this:

-And than this file can be opened again in LibreOffice Calc or in a text / code editor like Atom.
+And then this file can be opened again in LibreOffice Calc or in a text/code editor.
 Pandas also has read and write functions for excel, sql, json and others.
-For me the csv format has been most efficient to use.
+For me, the CSV format has been most efficient to use.
 For large sets of data databases or the HDF5 datastore format might be more convenient.

-More info on the read and write options in Pandas can be found here: //pandas.pydata.org/pandas-docs/stable/io.html
+More info on the read and write options in Pandas can be found here: http://pandas.pydata.org/pandas-docs/stable/io.html

-Two other interesting sources, that allow for programmatic access to data, including fundamental data are as mentioned above:
+Two other interesting sources, that allow for programmatic access to data, including fundamental data are also mentioned above:

-I do not trade the new,s but I do mind big news events as they may cause higher than normal volatility.
+I do not trade the news, but I do mind big news events as they may cause higher than normal volatility.
 Most trading platforms incorporate some sort of news feed.
-I use Tradingview and this platform has a nice feature that plots future and past news events on the price charts.
+I use TradingView’s platform and this platform has a nice feature that plots future and past news events on the price charts.
 This way it is easy to see which events tend to move the markets.